Maniek13/BikeService/readme.md

-In progres version 0.7
+In progres version 0.8

 Install app from BikeService.apk (preview version)

-login data:
+login data
 login: test
 password: 12345

 Search tasks(In database are two order numbers: 11BS112345 and 21BS112345)

-Working only login/searching/showing data from server (if my pc is on)
+Working only login/searching/showing and adding tasks (if my pc is on)